*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 The Homestead Act excluded married women from filing claims because they were considered the legal dependents of their husbands.
 Some unmarried women filed claims on their own, but single farmers (male or female) were hard-pressed to run a farm and they were a small minority.
 Most farm households adopted traditional divisions of labor: men worked in the fields and women managed the home and kept the family fed.
 Both were essential.6

 Migrants sometimes found in homesteads a self-sufficiency denied at home.
 Second or third sons who did not inherit land in Scandinavia, for instance, founded farm communities in Minnesota, Dakota, and other Midwestern territories in the 1860s.
 Boosters encouraged emigration by advertising the semiarid Plains as, for instance, “a flowery meadow of great fertility clothed in nutritious grasses, and watered by numerous streams.”7 Western populations exploded.
 The Plains were transformed.
 In 1860, for example, Kansas had about 10,000 farms; in 1880 it had 239,000.
-Texas, for instance, saw enormous population growth.
-The federal government counted 200,000 persons in Texas in 1850, 1,600,000 in 1880, and 3,000,000 in 1900, becoming the sixth most populous state in the nation.
+Texas saw enormous population growth.
+The federal government counted 200,000 people in Texas in 1850, 1,600,000 in 1880, and 3,000,000 in 1900, making it the sixth most populous state in the nation.

 III.
 The Indian Wars and Federal Peace Policies